gmallard/stomp-demo/README.txt

 # Initial examples are based on the code suplied with the stompserver gem,
 # and with tests from the stomp gem.
 #
-# The default configuration in this project uses a non-default port.
-This is
+# The default configuration in this project uses a non-default port for the
-# because I already have a running instance of ActiveMQ.
-My system is set up
+# stompserver RUby gem.
+This is because I already have a running instance
-# as follows:
+# of ActiveMQ.
+My system is set up as follows:
 #
 # stompserver:: port 51613
 # AMQ:: port => 61613